nus-cs2103-AY2223S2/ip/docs/README.md

 Add a new **EVENT** tasks to your list.

-- `description` can contain whitespaces, however, leading and trailing whitespaces will be removed.
+- `description` cannot be empty.
+Also, leading and trailing whitespaces will be removed.
 - `start-time` and `end-time` are either: dates with `yyyy-MM-dd` format (`2023-01-01`), or days of week with `EEE` format (`Mon`/`Tue`).
+- `start-time` cannot be after `end-time`.
 - If you supply a day of week as argument, the nearest day of week in the future will be used.
 Also, your input will be converted to the correct format automatically, for example, `mon` will be converted to `Mon`.

 ### Mark a task as done: **mark**